20+ years of real-world security experience, built for small business

 We provide education on secure communication practices, privacy settings, account security, and recognizing technology-facilitated abuse.
 Knowledge is the foundation of digital safety.

 Our team has worked directly with domestic violence survivors and advocacy organizations to provide hands-on digital safety support.
-This isn't theoretical work—we've helped real people secure their devices, clean up their digital presence, and establish safe communication channels when their physical safety depended on it.
+We've helped real people secure their devices, clean up their digital presence, and establish safe communication channels when their physical safety depended on it.

 If you're a domestic violence advocacy organization, shelter, or survivor services provider interested in digital safety resources for your clients, we'd like to hear from you.